-Humans, humanity; needs more touch, we need more intimacy, more connection, more community.
+Humans, humanity -need more touch, we need more intimacy, more connection, more community.

 Touch has a dark side.
 Every.
 Single.
 Humans need touch but not every human feels safe in accepting it.
 Trauma can lead to a disconnect from intimacy and leads to shutting down the positive feelings it provides.
-In fact, for some, touch feels scary, dangerous and uncomfortable.
-As humans it is vital for us to accept that not everyone can meet us where we are.
-Creating safe space is essential to our connection, physical or not.
+In fact, for some, touch feels scary, dangerous, and uncomfortable.
+As humans, it is vital for us to accept that not everyone can meet us where we are.
+Creating a safe space is essential to our connection, physical or not.

 In yoga, we are at a tipping point with touch.
 The old-school view on adjustments has teachers manipulating and “fixing” postures, moving bodies in ways that may be unwittingly destructive and traumatic.
 We all, sadly, have these stories.
 Another view has teachers touching “every single person, every single time” This style of assist is disconnected, arrogant and purposeless.

 There IS a middle road, a place where we use verbal and non-verbal consent to facilitate intimacy, trust, and perhaps touch in a way that is instructive, kind, and peaceful.
 May we continue to skillfully address, assess and adapt these styles of touch.